 Guidelines for submitting an article to ANZSIL Perspective for publication

-- submission should be in electronic form in MS Word and spellchecked;
+- Be in electronic form in MS Word and spellchecked;

 - All submissions should be sent to email@example.com

-- Submissions will be considered by the editorial team and a determination will be made as to whether submissions are suitable for publication within a week. regard will be paid to the timeliness or newsworthiness of the topic and recently published submissions in deciding whether a particular submission is suitable for publication.
+- Submissions will go through a peer-review process carried out or coordinated by the editorial team and a determination will be made promptly as to whether submissions are suitable for publication.
+Regard will be paid to the timeliness or newsworthiness of the topic and recently published submissions in deciding whether a particular submission is suitable for publication.

-Perspectives seeks to publish reviews of recent books on international law topics.
-Authors or publishers who wish to have a book reviewed in Perspectives should approach the editors via the ANZSIL email above.
+ANZSIL Perspective seeks to publish reviews of recent books on international law topics.
+Authors or publishers who wish to have a book reviewed in ANZSIL Perspective should approach the editors via the ANZSIL email above.
 The book reviews editor will reply to discuss a potential review.